enkiga/Tent-Mart-Landing-Page/README.md

 ---

-## Next steps / Improvements

-- Add IntersectionObserver-based active link highlight for navigation.
-- Add unit and component tests (Vitest/Jest + React Testing Library).
-- Add image optimization / placeholder strategies for product images.
-- Add keyboard navigation accessibility improvements to nav and drawers.

----

 ## Attribution

 - This project is an exercise in translating a Pinterest design into code.
 Original inspiration: <https://pin.it/39p1817qV>

 ---

-## License

-MIT - feel free to copy or adapt this example for your own learning or portfolio.

----

-If you want me to add any more specifics — such as a step-by-step 'how this was built' section, unit tests, or an issue tracker template — say the word.
-I can also create an .env.example and a small CONTRIBUTING.md if useful.